When life gets tough just put your boxing gloves on. – Unknown

 But let’s stop for a minute and distance ourselves from the image of our life.
-Take a position of an observer and try to see the things for what they really are.
+Take a position of an observer and try to see the things for what they are.
 Let go of messy emotions, cool down your mind and take a closer look.
-In order to appreciate Monet’s masterpiece, we always take a few steps away from his artwork.
+To appreciate Monet’s masterpiece, we always take a few steps away from his artwork.
 Same applies here.

-When my mind comes up with something less positive that I would expected, I would say “Thanks for the reminder, would you mind to come up with something more positive next time”?
+When my mind comes up with something less positive that I would expect, I would say “Thanks for the reminder, would you mind to come up with something more positive next time”?

-See things for what they really are, not worse than they are.
+See things for what they are, not worse than they are.

 Why do we see what we see?
 What lessons does our daily life bring us?
 It’s up to us whether we look and see the world through the glasses of fear or the glasses of hope and gratitude.